Trivaris/Trivnix/docs/getting-started.md

 If using a local clone, replace the flake URL with `.#<configname>`.

 5) Reboot.
-The system will fetch `trivnix-configs` and apply the selected modules.
+The system will fetch `trivnixConfigs` and apply the selected modules.

 ## Rebuilds